Turning your investigation into a podcast

 Johnny Edwards is a member of The Atlanta Journal-Constitution’s investigative team.
 He was part of the group that produced the AJC's Doctors & Sex Abuse project, a Pulitzer finalist, and he recorded a related podcast series.
 He has also exposed how elected officials used public funds for personal benefit, leading to criminal charges.Edwards previously worked in Virginia and Augusta, Ga., and covered the Iraq war as an embedded journalist. @JohnEdwardsAJC

-Sarah Hutchins is IRE & NICAR's editorial director.
-She is responsible for the organization's podcast, social media accounts and audio platforms.
-She also serves as managing editor of IRE's quarterly magazine, The IRE Journal.
-Before joining IRE in 2014, Sarah worked as a reporter at The Virginian-Pilot in Norfolk, Va.
-She's earning a master's degree in data science and analytics from the University of Missouri. @sarhutch
+Sarah Hutchins is a training director for IRE & NICAR.
+She previously served as the organization’s editorial director, overseeing IRE’s publications and online platforms.
+Sarah has worked for daily newspapers in several states.
+Before joining IRE in 2014, she was a reporter at The Virginian-Pilot.
+Sarah has a bachelor's degree in journalism from Indiana University and a master's degree in data science and analytics from the University of Missouri. @sarhutch

 No tipsheets have yet been uploaded for this event.